-Here, \$HOME and \$LHS2TEX denote the current values of these two environment variables.
-Thus, if lhs2TeX is installed to a non-standard path, you might want to set the environment variable \$LHS2TEX to point to the directory where the files lhs2TeX.sty and lhs2TeX.fmt have been installed to.
+Here, {HOME} and {LHS2TEX} denote the current values of the environment variables HOME and LHS2TEX.
+The double slash at the end of each dir means that subdirectories are also scanned.
+If lhs2TeX is installed to a non-standard path, you might want to set the environment variable LHS2TEX to point to the directory where lhs2TeX.fmt and the other library files have been installed to.